This table has been sorted to display the fastest average* speed deals first.

-FTTP stands for Fibre to the Premises and is also known as Fibre to the Home, or simply full fibre.
-This type of broadband is 100% delivered by fibre cables, without relying on copper phone lines at all.
-For this reason, it’s one of the only types of broadband you can access without needing a working phone line and it also delivers the best speeds, with ultrafast and even hyperfast performance.
+FTTP is also known as Fibre to the Home, or simply full fibre.
+This type of broadband is exclusively carried along fibre cables, without relying on copper phone lines at any stage.
+It’s the only type of broadband you can access without needing a working phone line, while it also delivers the best speeds.

-Currently, BT has no mention of set up costs on its site, but it does mention that every new customer will need to pay £9.99 towards an otherwise free Wi-Fi router.
-If you need a new phone line set up this, as with all other providers, will also be charged as extra.
+Currently, BT has no mention of set up costs on its site, but every new customer will need to pay £9.99 towards a Wi-Fi router.

 At present, TalkTalk doesn’t impose any set up fees on its broadband deals.

-Plusnet is known for good value, often running deals that waive set-up fees or offer cashback.
-Currently, Plusnet charges a set-up fee of between £5 and £10 depending on your plan, and these are sometimes discounted plan-by-plan rather than across all offerings.
+Plusnet is known for good value, often running deals that waive set-up fees or which provide cashback.
+The company presently charges a set-up fee of between £5 and £50 depending on your plan, with the latter levied on standard broadband with no annual contract.

-NOW Broadband tends to take a different approach with its deals, often bundling in free TV options.
-Currently there are no setup fees charged, but there is a £5 delivery cost for the router, whether you sign up to a contract or no-contract broadband service.
+NOW Broadband takes a different approach with its deals, often bundling in free TV.
+Currently there are no setup fees charged, but there is a £9.99 delivery charge for the router, whether you sign up to a contract or no-contract broadband service.

-John Lewis Broadband is unique among other suppliers for having fixed prices, no matter your location, so it may prove to be great value even without discounted set up costs, though currently there are no set up fees.
+John Lewis Broadband is unique among other suppliers for having fixed prices.
+There are currently no set up fees or router costs.

-Until several years ago, the term ‘free’ broadband was used by providers to disguise the fact that this cost was simply added onto line rental.
-Ofcom rules have since made it so that providers can no longer pull this trick, but it’s all the more reason to make sure you know precisely what part of your plan is costing you.
+Until several years ago, the term ‘free’ broadband was used by providers to disguise the fact this cost was being incorporated into line rental.
+Ofcom rules now prevent ISPs from doing this.

-Depending on your provider, you can combine your broadband deal with a TV package and still enjoy paying no upfront fees.
-Virgin Media, Sky, BT and TalkTalk are just some providers who offer TV and broadband deals, with periodic offers that do away with set up costs.
+Depending on your provider, you could combine your broadband deal with a TV package and still enjoy paying no upfront fees.
+Virgin Media, Sky, BT and TalkTalk are among the providers who deliver TV and broadband deals, and they periodically promote offers that do away with set up costs.

-Yes and no, providers use these terms interchangeably but technically set-up refers to the general admin of creating your account, sending out the router etc. while installation refers to having a phone line installed so you can access broadband.
-Set up costs are more commonly discounted, while installation is rarely offered free, unless part of a very specialised provider like Gigaclear.
+ISPs use these terms interchangeably, though setup technically refers to the process of creating a new customer account and supplying a router and microfilters.
+Installation generally refers to having a phone line installed as part of activating broadband.
+Setup costs are more commonly discounted, while installation is rarely free unless it’s from a specialised provider like Gigaclear.

-No, not usually.
-Not all providers will require postage and packaging, but those which do generally won’t consider this part of a set-up fee.
+Not all providers require postage and packaging, but those that do generally won’t treat this as part of a setup fee.

-No, these offers occur every few months, especially during peak sale times like January and July, so it’s important to stay on top of when your current broadband contract ends, as you may be just in time to take advantage of these seasonal offers.
-You should bear in mind that it can take several weeks to make a switch as well, so time everything accordingly.
+Offers come out every few months, especially during peak sale times like January and July.
+Depending when your current broadband contract ends, you may be able to take advantage of these seasonal offers.
+Bear in mind it can take several weeks to make a switch, so advanced planning could pay dividends.